Creating Books and Manuals for Use in Damp or Dirty Environments

 - The pages turn easily and stay put - the laminated cover and pages of a spiral or Wire-O bound book rotate around the coil with very little resistance.
 So unlike other binding styles, coil bound pages have no spinal tension in them.
 This allows the pages to stay put without having to be continually held open with both hands to view the content.

-Formax specializes in book printing and lamination, so if you have a need for books, manuals, field guides or other bound documents that will be used in a damp or dirty environment, give us a call at 314-434-5500 or 866-367-6221.
+Formax specializes in book printing and lamination, so if you have a need for books, manuals, field guides or other bound documents that will be used in a damp or dirty environment, give us a call at 866-367-6221.
 We will professionally print, encapsulate, assemble, and bind your multi-page documents to your exact specifications.